lawrencegripper/terraform-provider-azurerm/website/docs/r/resource_group.html.markdown

 * `location` - (Required) The location where the resource group should be created.
     For a list of all Azure locations, please consult [this link](http://azure.microsoft.com/en-us/regions/) or run `az account list-locations --output table`.

+* `managed_by` - (Optional) The  fully qualified resource ID of the resource that manages this resource.
+Indicates if this resource is managed by another azure resource.

 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ## Attributes Reference